SHE WOKE BLIND to the scream of a siren.

-The roof of the city wall was shingled with red half-cylinder tiles that broke free and cascaded down with each step Relai took.
-She heard another downrush of pottery thrown loose by her pursuer.
-She heard the sound of the pieces shattering against the ground as she slid to the edge and leaped out into the air.
+The city walls were shingled with red half-cylinder tiles that cascaded down with each step Relai took.
+She heard a rival downrush of pottery, thrown loose by her pursuer, shatter against the ground as she slid to the edge and leapt out into the air.

-Mercifully, the ground was just ten feet below—centuries of accumulated earth had softened the original height of the ramparts.
+The ground met the outer wall a merciful ten feet below—centuries of accumulated earth softened the original height of the ramparts.
 Her landing turned rapidly into a roll and then a tumble down a steeper, increasingly rocky hillside.
-Her head missed the corner of a boulder by a few inches, and her hand caught it instead.
+Her head missed the corner of a boulder by a few inches and her hand caught it instead.

 She’d feel these bruises later.
 Now, run.

-Through hazy darkness she made out a slick stone pathway stretching down a center lane.
+Through hazy darkness she made out a stone pathway, slick in the faint light cast behind her, stretching down a center lane.
 She could lose him in the vineyard.
 Maybe, maybe—

 Then her pursuer reached the path.
-He took a shot, missed.
-She could hear him drumming closer and closer, an immense, thundering monster bearing down on her—another shot—
+He took a shot, missed, and she could hear him drumming closer and closer, an immense thundering monster bearing down on her—another shot—

-The shot hit Relai in the shoulder and she fell, rolling through the mud.
+Relai fell, hit by a spray of sizzling plasma in the shoulder, and rolled through the mud.
 She had no time to recover before he was on top of her.
-She couldn’t see his face, couldn’t clear the rain and mud from her eyes, from her nose, before he flattened her on her back.
-She struggled but his shins pinned her arms tight against her sides.
-He sat on her stomach and wrapped his hands around her neck.
-His grip tightened and she felt his whole body quake.
+She couldn’t see his face, couldn’t clear the rain and mud from her eyes, from her nose, and he flattened her on her back.
+She struggled but he pinned her arms against her sides between his shins and sat on her stomach and wrapped his hands around her neck.
+He pressed down.
+She felt his whole body quake.

 She couldn’t speak.
+He didn’t, for a moment.
 She couldn’t see, could only feel, could barely breathe.
 She kicked uselessly.